hannakond/QualityCheck/README.md

 # Fruit Quality Check Service

-This is a final project of Hanna Kondrashova at the University of London.
+This is the final project of Hanna Kondrashova at the University of London.

-We provide here an HTTP sevice that is capable to process pictures and output the coordinates of several types of objects:
+This repository contains HTTP sevice that is capable to process pictures and output the coordinates of several types of objects:
 - rotten apple,
 - good apple,
 - storage containing big amount of apples that are difficult to distinguish.